-If I don’t get digging soon, one of us (either the dog or I) is going to accidentally smoosh something and last thing I want to do is prematurely pre-empt this powder-keg of potential.
+If I don’t get digging soon, one of us (either the dog or I) will accidentally smoosh something, and the last thing I want to do is prematurely pre-empt this powder keg of potential.

 Ok, I’ll stop with the munitions metaphors…

-But seriously, the last time I planted this many bulbs was back in my commercial property landscape management days.
+But seriously, the last time I planted this many bulbs was in my commercial property landscape management days.
 My building manager clients religiously requested precisely two installations of spring blooms to be installed in front of their fancy office buildings.
-The first, just in time for Easter, and the second, exactly 3 weeks later as a follow-up.
+The first is just in time for Easter, and the second is a follow-up exactly three weeks later.

 And then they wanted them all gone – to make way for the pansies.

 Bulbs don’t work how most property managers think they do.
 Making all those blooms ready just in time for ‘Spring Install #1’ and then again for ‘Spring Install #2’ requires some serious feats of horticulture.

 Those bulbs were all ‘forced’.
 (They were planted in pots with some dirt and chilled in large refrigerated warehouses so that their whole lifecycle could be precisely controlled for my precisely timed plantings).
 They go into the ground in pots and come out in those same pots; the hole is re-filled with another pot, and a few weeks later, those come out, too.
 And then pansies.

 The whole process is super expensive and insane.
 It is insane because on the industrial levels we are doing it, it requires huge amounts of resources to maintain OCD levels of control over something that mother nature will do cheaper, faster, and better.
 No joke – working with Mother Nature will allow you to achieve that supposedly impossible trifecta – if you just make a plan to work with her rather than trying to supersede her.

 So, how do you escape the insanity and get lots of flowers for floral designs that are cheaper, easier, and better?